Hate Crime and the Inclusive Communities Joint Coordinating Group

 Inclusive Communities Joint Coordinating Group (JCG) for North Yorkshire and City of York

-Hate Crime and Community Cohesion is a strategic priority for the North Yorkshire Community Safety Partnership (NYCSP).
+Hate Crime and Community Cohesion is a strategic priority for the Safer North Yorkshire Partnership.
 To ensure there is a coordinated approach across the county an Inclusive Communities JCG exists.
 It is made up of a wide range of organisations across North Yorkshire and City of York, whose remit is to oversee, coordinate and monitor multi-agency work at the local level.
 The Inclusive Communities JCG has produced a multi-agency action plan and meets every three months to monitor progress against the agreed action plan.
 The Inclusive Communities JCG works to the following objectives:

 • To provide leadership and direction across the area on hate crime including the development and publication of a multi-agency action plan, which includes a multi-agency communications and engagement campaign.